How to Apply Polyurethane?

 2. Remove old coatings and loose paint: If the surface has old waterproofing, paint, or coatings, use a grinder, wire brush, or scraper to strip them off.

 3. Eliminate grease, oil, and stains: Apply a degreasing agent or mild detergent to areas with oil or grease stains.
 Then use a scrub brush or pressure washer (minimum 3000 PSI) to break down stubborn stains.
-After rinse thoroughly with clean water, allow the surface to dry completely.
+After rinsing thoroughly with clean water, allow the surface to dry completely.

-If you do not clean the surface properly it may cause PU membrane blistering, peeling, and adhesion failure over time.
+If you do not clean the surface properly, it may cause PU membrane blistering, peeling, and adhesion failure over time.
 So we strongly recommend you clean the surface properly.

-Step 03: Prepare the Surface for Polyurethane Waterproofing
+3. Prepare the Surface for Polyurethane Waterproofing

-• Carefully check for cracks, holes, weak spots, or structural damage.
+1. Inspect the surface for defects: Carefully check for cracks, holes, weak spots, or structural damage.
 Pay special attention to corners, joints, and transitions, as these areas are prone to leakage.

-2. Repair any surface imperfections
+2. Repair any surface imperfections:

 • For cracks and gaps: Use a polyurethane sealant or flexible joint filler to seal any visible cracks.
 For deep cracks, apply a backer rod before sealing.